asujaykk/Self-Driving-car/README.md

    7. If your environment is proper then you can see the car in the simulator start running at 9kmph, and the it will try to adjust its steering angle to keep the car always on the track.
    8. If the car is able to maintain on the track for a full lap, then your model is performing well :)
    10. If you are not getting good performnace :( , then retrain the model with more data and with reduced batch size. and test it again and agian until you get a good performance.

+   11. I also kept a trained model  'save_at_8.h5' in 'autopilot_project/Self-Driving-car/models/term1_track_demo' folder.
+This model will work perfectly with term1-beta simulator track1 (since it is only trained with term1 beta simulator track1).

+       The following GIF shows the output of 'autopilot_project/Self-Driving-car/models/term1_track_demo/save_at_8.h5'.

 References:
   1. https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf